 • Critical exploration of psychopathologies: borderline, bi-polar, schizophrenia, panic disorder, conduct disorder & psychopathy, etc.)

-• Chemical and behaviour addictions / eating disorder / self-harm / OCD / social anxiety presentations with external specialists invited
+• Chemical and behaviour addictions / eating disorder / self-harm / OCD / social anxiety presentations with specialist speakers invited

 • Introduction to cognitive-behavioural and hypnotherapy approaches